Yassine2612/bioinformatics_TA/bioinformatics_praktikum_source/bioinf_spring22/contents/2_Unix2.rst

 Regular Expressions
 ^^^^^^^^^^^^^^^^^^^

 The reason this happens is that in the context of these search functions, "." represents *any character*.
-It is acting as a wildcard, from a different set of wildcards to those discussed above.
+It is acting as a wildcard, from a different set of wildcards to those discussed in Unix1.

 This set of wildcards is part of a system of defining a search pattern called **regular expression** or **regex**.
 Such a pattern can consist of wildcards, groups and quantifiers, and may involve some complex logic which we will not cover here.
 Further, the exact set of wildcards available depends on the programming language being used.